MirzaKarabulut/Natours/README.md

 - implementing security best practices with express-rate-limit, helmet and CORS.
 - sending tokens in secure cookies and reading them with cookie-parser.
 - sanitizing data with express-mongo-sanitize, xss-clean and hpp.

-Based on [Node.js, Express, MongoDB & More: The Complete Bootcamp](https://www.udemy.com/course/nodejs-express-mongodb-bootcamp/) by Jonas Schmedtmann (2019).